History of Lawton, Oklahoma: Establishment through WWII

 Few American cities have sprung up overnight.
 The five land runs in Indian Territory from 1889 to 1895 led to violence, fraud, and legal disputes.
 It was decided to open El Reno and Lawton with lotteries.
 On July 10, 1901, a lottery began in El Reno, Oklahoma and Fort Sill to determine the order for filing the homestead claims with 29,888 potential homesteaders filed claims at the Fort Sill land office.

 The town itself was divided into 66 blocks, to be sold at auction.
-Two of the original homestead claims directly south of the 320 acre for Lawton were filed by James Woods and Mattie Beal, known as the Woods Addition and Beal Addition to the original Lawton plat.
+Two of the original homestead claims directly south of the 320 acre for Lawton were filed by James Woods and Martha Helen Beal, known as the Woods Addition and Beal Addition to the original Lawton plat.

 On August 6, 1901, the auction of town lots began, ending sixty days later.
 A tent city had grown up in anticipation of the auction, and banks, saloons, stores and other service industries sprang up overnight.
 Within one year, there were 100 saloons.
 Gambling was epidemic.
 In 1902 deputy US marshal, Heck Thomas, was sent to settle things down and was elected as Lawton's first chief of police, a position that he held for seven years until his health began to fail.
 Gambling remained legal until outlawed on Nov 16, 1907, coincident with the establishment of the State of Oklahoma.

 The Rock Island Railroad expanded, rolling into Lawton on September 25, 1901, joined soon thereafter by the Frisco Line.
 There was also a city streetcar line that ran through downtown Lawton and several residential areas until the 1940s.
 Following the advent of the automobile, early Transcontinental Automobile Routes from 1916 to 1925 intersected Lawton.
 These early auto trails included the Bankhead Highway, Dallas-Canadian-Denver route, Southwast Trail Highway, Lee Highway, Ozark Trail, Indian Trail, Williams Highway and the Stapleton Road.
 In 1926, state highways were designated in all directions from Lawton initially including State highways 8 and 36 north and south (later U.S. 277 and 281), and State Highway 7 east and west (S.H.
 7 still designated east of Lawton while same highway to the west of the city was co-designated U.S. 62 and S.H.
 7 for many years but solely as U.S. 62 in recent years.
 S.H.
 7 was entirely paved east of Lawton 24 miles to U.S. 81 at Lawton-Duncan "Y" north of Duncan by 1929, while U.S. 62 and 277 was paved north 7 miles through Fort Sill to near Medicine Park Y with S.H.
 49 by 1930.
 By the late 1930s, Lawton was connected by completely paved highways to Oklahoma City via U.S. 62 and 277, U.S. 62 west to Altus on into the Texas Panhandle, and U.S. 277-281 south to Wichita Falls, Texas.